Rakeshbakolia/kafka-stream/README.md

 5.)
 Global state store to store data of all the partions of local-state-store.

 6.)
-Quering the data from global state store.
+Querying the data from global state store.

 7.)
 Creation of custom Serdes.

-## Prerequsite
+## Prerequisite
 download kafka
 download link
 - [download-kafka](https://kafka.apache.org/downloads)